xp-forge/frontend/README.md

   }
 }
 ```
+*Note: For PHP 7, the `Param` annotation must be on a line by itself!*

 For the above class, the template engine will receive *home* as template name and the returned map as context.
-This library contains only the skeleton for templating - the [xp-forge/handlebars-templates](https://github.com/xp-forge/handlebars-templates) implements it.
+This library contains only the skeleton for templating - the [xp-forge/handlebars-templates](https://github.com/xp-forge/handlebars-templates) library implements it.

 The handlebars template is quite straight-forward: